mikevidotto/mikevidotto.github.io/READ_ME.txt

-right click "index.html" and open with Google Chrome
+//scottyroo the scotty that doo

-scottyroo the scotty that doo
+a simple typing test web application using Javascript